State Vector Simulators

 CUDAQ_GPU_FABRIC

-Automatically set the number of P2P device bits based on the total number of processes when multi-node NVLink (MNNVL) is selected; or the number of processes per node when NVLink (NVL) is selected; or disable P2P (with NONE).
+Automatically set the number of P2P device bits based on the total number of processes when multi-node NVLink (MNNVL) is selected; or the number of processes per node when NVLink (NVL) is selected; or disable P2P (with NONE); or a specific NVLink domain size.

 CUDAQ_GLOBAL_INDEX_BITS